sloweax/sockc/README.md

 - socks5

-custom protocols are supported by implementing `golang.org/x/net/proxy` `proxy.ContextDialer` and registering it with `proxy.RegisterDialerType()`
+custom protocols are supported by implementing `golang.org/x/net/proxy`'s `proxy.ContextDialer` and registering it with `proxy.RegisterDialerType()`. to be compatible with `-x` option, it must also implement `DialerWithConn`